Medical-AI-Lab/Nervus/README.md

 For all task, `train.py` and `test.py` are used.
 And also, `evaluation/roc.py`, `evaluation/yy.py` or `evaluation/c_index.py` are used depending on task.

 # Only for test
-Use `python test.py --test_datetime yymmddHHMMSS`.
+Use `python test.py --test_datetime yy-mm-dd-HH-MM-SS`.

 # Debugging